Electric Tug Enables Quick Die Changeovers (SMED) at Nissan

 For many years, the plant has used a special powered trolley system, rather like a train bogie or axle, which operates on a guided track.
 The trucks traverse across the press shop on these tracks, which enable the die sets to be positioned and then hoisted by any of the overhead cranes and into the maintenance bays.
 However, as Rob Rolfe states, “this battery-powered truck system was too unreliable and kept breaking down.
 If a truck broke down, the die sets would sit motionless in the middle of a busy production area until repairs were completed.”

-After approaching MasterMover Ltd for help, an alternative bespoke solution was recommended.
-As Rolfe recalls: “MasterMover’s solution entailed integrating a MT-20 drive unit onto the outside of our three existing press die trucks.
+After approaching MasterMover for help, an alternative bespoke solution was recommended.
+As Rolfe recalls: “MasterMover’s solution entailed integrating a MasterTug to the outside of our three existing press die trucks.
 An operator drives the trucks via a wired pendant control.
 If there is a fault on the drive system, we can easily and quickly detach the drive from the truck by simply removing a single pin.
 We then replace the drive with one of the other two, less critical MasterTug drive units.”

-The MT20 from MasterMover was identified as the best tool for the job.
-The MasterTug can pull, push and steer wheeled loads from 50kg up to 25,000kg.
+The MasterTug from MasterMover was identified as the best tool for the job.
+The MasterTug can pull, push and steer wheeled loads up to 20,000kg.
 Traction is the key to moving heavy loads and so the MasterTug is designed to get all the traction it needs by using a coupling system to transfer load weight to the drive wheel.
-For NMUK, MasterMover removed the tiller arm from the MT20 and devised a a special coupling system between the MT20 and the die truck.
+For NMUK, MasterMover removed the tiller arm from the MasterTug and devised a special coupling system between the MasterTug and the die truck.